The Airmen's Stories - F/O J S Hart

 Front row L to R: F/Lt.
 CJ Mount, F/Lt.
 RF Boyd, S/Ldr.
 AVR Johnstone, S/Ldr.
 JD Urie, F/Lt.
 D Jack

-He was awarded the DFC (gazetted 22nd June 1945) and released from the RAF in 1946 as a Squadron Leader.
+He was awarded the DFC (gazetted 22nd June 1945), returned to the UK in August 1945 and was released from the RAF in 1946 as a Squadron Leader.